2020 American Athletic Conference football season

 The 2020 American Athletic Conference football season is the 29th NCAA Division I Football Bowl Subdivision season of the American Athletic Conference (The American).
 The season is the eighth since the former Big East Conference dissolved and became the American Athletic Conference and the seventh season of the College Football Playoff in place.
 The American is considered a member of the Group of Five (G5) together with Conference USA (C–USA), the Mid-American Conference (MAC), the Mountain West Conference and the Sun Belt Conference.
-The entire schedule was released on February 18, 2020.

-Previous season

-Memphis secured their third consecutive West division title and faced East champion Cincinnati in the 2019 AAC Championship game.

-Seven teams participated in bowl games during the 2019 season; the league went 4–3.

-SMU lost to Florida Atlantic 28–52 in the 2019 Boca Raton Bowl.
-UCF defeated Marshall in the Gasparilla Bowl 48–25.
-Temple lost to North Carolina 13–55 in the Military Bowl.
-No. 23 Navy defeated Kansas State 20–17 in the 2019 Liberty Bowl.
-No. 21 Cincinnati defeated Boston College 38–6 in the 2020 Birmingham Bowl after a ninety-minute rain delay.
-In the latest addition of the Battle for the Bell, Tulane defeated Southern Miss 30–13 in the Armed Forces Bowl.

-In the New Year's Six Game, No. 17 Memphis lost to No. 10 Penn State 39–53 in the Cotton Bowl Classic.

 Preseason

 Departure of UConn

 The Huskies' Big East entrance date was confirmed for July 1, 2020 after UConn and The American reached a buyout agreement.
 At the time this agreement was announced, UConn also announced that its football team would become an FBS independent once it joined the Big East.
 The American has no immediate plan to add another team to rebalance division, so divisions have been eliminated from the conference for the time being.